Skip to main content

 Research Interests

-Refinement of science; 3Rs; humane education; critical appraisal of animal models; quality of research and testing; new approach methodologies; non-animal methods; human-relevant science; animal welfare science, ethics, and law; zoonoses; plant-based nutrition
+Refinement of science and the 3Rs; New Approach Methodologies (NAMs); human-relevant research and critical appraisal of animal models; quality and reproducibility of research and testing; humane education and ethical foundations of scientific training; animal welfare science, ethics, and law; zoonoses and human–animal–environment interactions; plant-based nutrition and public health; planetary health and sustainability

 Experiences & Accomplishments